FlowBot3D: Learning 3D Articulation Flow to Manipulate Articulated Objects: Introduction

 To learn a generalizable perception and manipulation pipeline, we need to be robust to the variations of the articulated objects' geometries and kinematic structures.
 We seek to construct a vision system that can learn to predict how the parts move under kinematic constraints without explicitly knowing the articulation parameters: specifically, the location of the rotational or translational axes for revolute or prismatic parts, respectively.

 In this paper, we present FlowBot3D, a deep 3D vision-based robotic system that predicts dense per-point motion of an articulated object in 3D space, and leverages this prediction to produce actions that articulate the object.
 We define such per-point motion as the \textbf{3D articulation flow (3DAF)} vectors, since this representation describes how each observed point on the articulated part would ``flow'' in the 3D space under articulation motion.
 Such a dense vector field prediction can then be used to aid downstream manipulation tasks for both grasp point selection as well as predicting the desired robot motion after grasping.
-We train a single 3D perception module to perform this task, and show that it generalizes to a wide variety of objects -- both in seen categories, and entirely unseen object categories.
+We train a \textit{\textbf{single}} 3D perception module to perform this task across many object categories, and show that the trained model generalizes to a wide variety of objects -- both in seen categories, and entirely unseen object categories.

 The contributions of this paper include: \begin{enumerate} \item A novel per-point representation of the articulation structure of an object, 3D Articulation Flow (3DAF). \item A novel 3D vision neural network architecture (which we call ArtFlowNet) that takes as input a static 3D point cloud and predicts the 3D Articulation Flow of the input point cloud under articulation motion. \item A novel robot manipulation system (FlowBot3D) for using the predicted 3D Articulation Flow to manipulate articulated objects. \item Simulated experiments to test the performance of our system in articulating a wide range of PartNet-Mobility dataset objects. \item Real-world experiments deployed on a Sawyer robot to test the generalizablity and feasibility of our system in real-world scenarios. \end{enumerate}